 Sometimes, falling asleep can be difficult.
 Some of us experience sleepless nights on a frequent basis, which can affect our health, mood, and relationships.
-However, there are methods to improve your chances for more nights of restful sleep.
+However, there are methods to improve your sleeping habits and chances for more nights of restful sleep.

-Start preparing for bed at least twenty minutes ahead of time with a scheduled nightly ritual.
+Start preparing for bed at least twenty minutes ahead of time with a scheduled nightly ritual is a first step for improving your sleeping habits.
+Establishing a set bedtime is the best way to get your body used to a healthier routine.
 Get a warm bath to soothe away your tensions and relax tired muscles or retreat somewhere quiet for a bit of reading for a pleasant distraction from reality.

 Consider what you need to do the next day by making a list before crawling into bed.
 Keeping track of important tasks will help stop you from lying awake worrying about what errands you can’t forget.

-Before you actually are about to slip into bed, you should close the blinds or drapes to keep out the light.
+Another way to improve your sleeping habits is before you actually are about to slip into bed.
+Consider your sleeping environment and room temperature can help relax and make you more comfortable for encouraging sleep.
+You should close the blinds or drapes to keep out the light.
+Fluff your pillow to avoid tossing and turning later when you can’t find a comfortable position for your head.
 Next, turn down the heat because sleeping in a dark room between 68 and 72 degrees are the best temperatures for sleeping!